-As at March 31, 2024, the Company had nil (Dec.
-31, 2023) - \$17 million) of restricted cash related to the TransAlta OCP bonds, which is required to be held in a debt service reserve account to fund scheduled future debt repayments.
-The Company also had \$46 million (Dec.
-31, 2023 - \$52 million) of restricted cash related to the TEC Hedland Pty Ltd bond.
+As at June 30, 2024, the Company had nil (Dec.
+31, 2023 - \$17 million) of restricted cash related to the TransAlta OCP bonds, which was required to be held in a debt service reserve account to fund scheduled future debt repayments.
+The Company also had restricted cash of \$42 million (Dec.
+31, 2023 - \$52 million) related to the TEC Hedland Pty Ltd bond.
 These cash reserves are required to be held under commercial arrangements and for debt service, which may be replaced by letters of credit in the future.
 Additionally, certain non-recourse bonds require that certain reserve accounts be established and funded through cash held on deposit and/or by providing letters of credit.